-The year 2020 has proven to be anything but predictable, and for it to only be three-quarters the way through, it still feels like we’ve been in a constant state of suspension, since March began.
+The year 2020 has proven to be anything but predictable, and for it to now be within the fourth quarter, it still feels like we’ve been in a constant state of suspension, since March began.
 Nevertheless, the necessity of making art is essential to life and in the words of the great Toni Morrison, “This is precisely the time when artists go to work.
 There is no time for despair, no place for self-pity, no need for silence, no room for fear.”
 With that guidance many creatives have taken heed going into seclusion due to the pandemic and to create, innovate and produce art for the world to indulge.
 Multidisciplinary artist Leslie Kirchoff is amongst the world of creatives that found a unique niche in bridging the gap between distinctive cocktails and charming luxury.
 She’s a self-proclaimed ice innovator, as well as a, cocktail consultant, photographer and DJ, who’s building an icy empire.
 Innovating the world of mixology and brand opulence.

 During her studies abroad in 2011 as a sophomore while attending New York University, she was able to cultivate a new skill in DJ’ing at a hip nightclub in Paris.
 Where Kirchoff noticed a “distinct lack of creative attention being paid to the cocktail’s arguable centerpiece – the ice cube.”
 In 2018 while experimenting with her mixology passions as an ice cube designer and curator in her “tiny” New York kitchen, she launched her now booming business, aptly called Disco Cubes.
 Since then the New York Times has profiled her while, numerous collaborations ensued including Louis Vuitton, Ralph Lauren to Playboy and Nespresso just to name a few.
 Her beautiful cocktail images self creatively directed and photographed in her creative studio have been featured on Vogue.com and the Coveteur.